thedavisproject/davis-core/docs/glossary.md

 **DataSet** - A logical group of related data, such as "Population by state", or "Automobile Fuel economy".

 **Variable** - An overall grouping for a set of attributes or values that can be used to describe a single data row.
 For example, a variable may be "Location", "Weight", or "Percent".
-Variables can be either quantitative or categorical.
-Categorical variables express Attributes (see below), quantitative variables express numerical values.
+Variables can be one of categorical, numerical, or text.
+Categorical variables express Attributes (see below), numerical variables express numerical values, text variables express text values.

 **Attribute** - A member of a categorical variable.
 For example, the "Location" variable may have an attribute "Massachusetts".